Vote for Alan

 My father had a job change that took our family to a rural part of western Washington state, and I spent my four years of high school there.
 Then another job change took the family back to West Valley City, Utah—but I headed off to college at Brigham Young University.
 I was honored to be a recipient of BYU’s highest scholarship award for incoming freshmen.

 Aside from a two-year stint in Hokkaido, Japan, I’ve lived in Utah County ever since: Provo, Orem, and finally Spanish Fork.
-My wife Shannon and I are the parents of four delightful and highly amusing daughters.
+My wife Shannon and I are the parents of four delightful and highly amusing daughters, parents-in-law to two beloved sons-in-law, and grandparents of the cutest pair of chubby cheeks ever.

 I graduated from BYU with a bachelors in Computer Science and later earned a masters degree in the same field, also from BYU.
 I’ve worked as a software engineer for employers in fields ranging from higher education to mobile-app startups to cybersecurity firms.
 I love analyzing systems to understand what they do, identifying problems, and devising solutions—skills that I’m ready to apply to public service.